folio-org/folio-install/single-server.md

 git checkout folio-1866-q1-2019
 ```

 The default procedure will create a VirtualBox VM based on this [Vagrantfile](Vagrantfile), running a generic Ubuntu Xenial OS, with 11 GB RAM and 2 CPUs.
 Port 9130 of the guest will be forwarded to port 9130 of the host, and port 80 of the guest will be forwarded to port 3000 of the host.
-The `folio-install` directory on the host will be shared on the guest at the mount point `/vagrant`.
+The `folio-install` directory on the host will be shared on the guest at the `/vagrant` mount point.

 2. Decide between platform-core and platform-complete

 The default procedure uses the
 [platform-core](https://github.com/folio-org/platform-core) configuration.

-To instead build a system based on [platform-complete](https://github.com/folio-org/platform-complete), adjust the `vb.memory` in the [Vagrantfile](Vagrantfile) to be approximately 23 GB.
+To instead build a system based on [platform-complete](https://github.com/folio-org/platform-complete), adjust the `vb.memory` in the [Vagrantfile](Vagrantfile) to be approximately 24 GB.
 In `nginx-stripes.conf` replace `platform-core` with `platform-complete`.
 Throughout these instructions, replace every mention of `platform-core` with `platform-complete`.

 3. Bring up the Vagrant VM, log into it